daniel-enqz/ruby-corners-100/TDD/RAILS_TDD/README.md

 ## Testing helpers
 > Formatting is not a model-level concern.
 Instead, we are going to implement it as a helper method.

+- Since we don’t need to persist to the database and don’t care about validity, we are using Link.new here instead of FactoryGirl.
+We need to nake our tests FAST ⚡️
 ```ruby
 # spec/helpers/application_helper_spec.rb
 require "rails_helper"